 For added fun, get tickets to the Snorkel Adventure.
 Snorkelers will be able to swim with thousands of Florida Reef fish and rays in a natural environment.
 You're even allowed to feed the marine animals while snorkeling!
 Snorkel gear (wetsuits, masks, snorkels, vests and shoes) is provided.
 Bring a swimsuit and towel.

 The San Sebastian Winery Wine Shop is located in downtown St. Augustine.
 The Winery's vineyards are located throughout Florida and the Southeast, including Clermont and the Florida Panhandle.
-Learn about the art of winemaking on a complimentary tour and tasting.
+Learn about the art of winemaking on a tour and tasting for only $5!

 During your St. Augustine vacation, you'll want to walk down St. George Street and experience the restaurants, historic buildings, and shops!
 The shopping on the street includes great boutiques, galleries, local goods, places to find unique gifts, and souvenirs worth purchasing.
 Start your St. George Street shopping expedition at the historic Old City Gates, and work your way through!